reunanen/Precompiled-OpenSSL-Windows/README.md

 This is a copy from: http://www.npcglib.org/~stathis/blog/precompiled-openssl/

-Just Clone the repo version of your Visual Studio version.
+Just clone the repo version of your Visual Studio version.

 If you want use OpenSSL as Static Library just link static library files (.lib) with your project.